EssVisionAB/System.Linq.Dynamic.ApiFilter/README.md

 ```
 someurl/someresource?filter=attributes.contacts.name~adam
 ```
-Will return all resources that has a contact with name containing 'adam'.
+Returns all resources that has a contact with a name containing 'adam'.

 ### Filter example2:
 ```
 someurl/someresource?filter=attributes.contacts.name~adam;attributes.contacts.email~com
 ```
-Will return all resources that has a contact with name containing 'adam' and email containing 'com'.
+Returns all resources that has a contact with a name containing 'adam' and an email containing 'com'.

 You can also write the filter like so:
 ```
 someurl/someresource?filter=.contacts.name~adam;.contacts.email~com
 ```
-It is important to have a dot before the searched attribute.
-For clarity it can be good to use a prefix before the first dot, like attributes.someptoperty or x.somepropert.
-But thats up to the consuming part.
+The leading dot is mandatory before each searched attribute.
+For clarity it can be good to use a prefix before the first dot, like attributes.someptoperty or x.somepropert, but thats up to the consuming part.

 The reason for using a leading dot and expecting a possible prefix is based on an earlier requirement and retained for future use of prefix categories.